 The new way of working means it's unlikely you'll see the same CEM on every visit.
 This isn't something you need to worry about though.

 As representatives of Provident, all our CEMs will carry an official Provident ID.
 If you have any concerns, just ask to see their ID.

 We want to make sure all customers are treated fairly with the care and respect our business prides itself on.
 If you ever have a problem with your loan or your CEM, we'll now have a record of your conversations, so there's no more hearsay, just the facts.

 We can also use recorded conversations to train our CEMs and improve our service to you.

-However if you don't want to be recorded, it's not compulsory, just tell your CEM when they knock at your door.
+Recording isn't compulsory.
+If you don't want to be recorded, just let your CEM know when they visit.